elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Not disgusting, but only better than the unmemorable Ultra Paradise.

+### Celsius Sunset Vibe (6.6 / 10)

+I really believe this is the same as cosmic.
+My mouth is also quite dry from drinking it.

 ### Monster Energy Ultra Paradise (6.5 / 10)

 Dawg what even is this.
 Give me my Monster White.